 Circuto de Madrid

-Mini has weight reduced, you'll need even less power than is recommended above, or you can boost your car's weight
+has weight reduced, you'll need even less power than is recommended above, or you can boost your car's weight with

-Let's race against some 160-ish horsepower Minis.
+race against some 160-ish horsepower Minis.
 Lmao.
-The caption for this race says something like "it's
+The caption for this race says something like "it's time

-in the case of the MINI ONE, are barely tuned.
-I was gonna see if I could make this race ultra difficult by entering one of
+the case of the MINI ONE, are barely tuned.
+I was gonna see if I could make this race ultra difficult by entering one of my

 not just that their cars are not tuned (or barely tuned), it's also the fact that the Ai simply cannot drive this course very

 well.
 They're way too cautious, release their throttles when they should be burying them, and never take any risks in

 The Mini Challenge is nothing but a pwn-fest for us.